Representing Victims of Sexual Harassment in Modesto

 Therefore, it’s highly suggested for anyone experiencing sexual harassment to document the behaviors, gather evidence through copies of internal correspondence, photos, and statements from employees, then speak to an attorney as soon as possible.
-If one of these adverse consequences occurs to you, the California sexual harassment lawyers at Melmed Law Group P.C will stand by your side to fight against wrongful termination and employer retaliation in addition to any potential claims for sexual harassment.
+If one of these adverse consequences occurs to you, our California sexual harassment lawyer will stand by your side to fight against wrongful termination and employer retaliation in addition to any potential claims for sexual harassment.

 There are strict limitations to bringing a sexual harassment claim.
 To figure out your time limitations, call our office in order to speak to an attorney to figure out the time limitations.
 Failing to do so may prevent you from recovering any damages at all.